 - Originality.
 We don’t republish material that has been posted elsewhere, nor do we publish copy-and-paste content with minor tweaks.
 We don’t mind if you have written about a topic before, just bring a fresh and relevant approach to it geared to Neuromarketing readers.

 - Promotion.
 Posts shouldn’t promote a particular product, company, or brand.
 Please do not suggest case studies that are thinly veiled ads.
-Authors, however, may identify their affiliation in their bio.
+Authors may identify their affiliation in their bio.
 We encourage providing Twitter and Google+ profile links in the bio, as our readers are active social media users.
 Our new theme provides a dedicated page for each author, which includes a photo, bio, and post links.

 - Exceptions.
 Our own posts don’t always strictly adhere to these guidelines.
 If you think you have something that our readers would find interesting and/or helpful, let us know.
 We will consider a variety of relevant content, including analysis pieces, resource guides, in-depth exploration of techniques, and more.

 Got some great insights to share with our 30,000+ Neuromarketing readers?
 Drop a note to rogerd /at/ dooleydirect /dot/ com.
 Be sure to put “Neuromarketing Guest Post” in the subject line.
 While you are welcome to submit a completed article, it’s a better idea to describe what you have in mind before fully developing it.

 Here are a few sample guest posts: